MandoxaElemental/portfolio/README.md

 [Portfolio Rebuild - Vercel Link](https://gpreinares-portfolio.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Chris Wells-Hott
-> Comments:
+> Comments: The site is very good along with the animations.
+I really like how when you scroll the background color changes. very cool.